CarlRaymond/jquery.cardswipe/README.md

 which can then act on the scanned data.
 Scanning a card will not result in keyboard events getting through to the underlying page, so you can scan a card without regard to which control on the page has focus.

 Note that while this plugin can scan a credit card or debit card account number, it does not validate or verify that data in any way (except for the standard Luhn checksum on account numbers).
 The plugin simply reads the data on the card.
 What you do with it is up to you.

+The intended use for this plugin is NOT payment processing.
+The Payment Card Industry (PCI) rules on handling card data are very strict, and getting stricter by the day.
+It is very unlikely that a payment card application built with this plugin will meet the security requirements imposed by the industry.

-There are built-in parsers to handle common credit cards, but the primary use case of this plugin is for private-use cards, like company or institutional ID cards.
+While there are built-in parsers to handle common credit cards, they're for convenience in testing, because those cards are so common, and the formats are well-known.
+The use for this plugin is with private-use cards, like company or institutional ID cards, in a low-risk application like attendance taking, or room reservation.
+You will need to create your own parser function for your cards.

 ## Getting Started
 Before you try the plugin, make sure your card reader does what the plugin expects.
 Connect your reader, and open `notepad` or `vi` or some other plain-text editor, and then scan a card.
-If the scanned data does not start with a `%` character followed by a letter this plugin will not be able to work with your cards and reader.
+If the scanned data does not start with a `%` character followed by a letter, this plugin will not be able to work with your cards and reader.
 However, if the `%` character and a letter are present, but there is a consistent prefix ahead of it, you may be able to use the plugin by configuring the `prefixCharacter` property.
 See an example below.